pjobson/aerohive_hiveap-330/BATMAN/README.md

 At this point check your host machine, you should have an IP address using your primary router as your gateway.

+    ping -c3 google.com

+From here you should be able to connect an ethernet cable to any of your nodes and get a DHCP IP address from your primary router.

+## Optional: Add Wifi Network

+You can add an additional 5g wifi network to each of these routers if you want to.
+For example:

+    # optionally change your wifi channel in your radio1 device
+    config wifi-device 'radio1'
+        option type 'mac80211'
+        option path 'ffe0a000.pcie/pcia000:02/a000:02:00.0/a000:03:00.0'
+        option channel '36'
+        option band '5g'
+        option htmode 'HT20'
+        option cell_density '0'

+    config wifi-iface 'wifinet2'
+        option device 'radio1'
+        option mode 'ap'
+        option ssid 'ZUUL-AN'
+        option encryption 'psk-mixed'
+        option key 'YOUR_PASSWORD'
+        option network 'lan'

+As long as you put the network as `lan` it should give DHCP from your primary router.